Bulgogi

-Slice onion and chop garlic.
+Slice the onion and mince the garlic.

 Mix well with your hand and marinate for 30 minutes overnight in a refrigerator.